-Pre-rides on race day must be confined to the time designated by the League.
-Pre-rides that are conducted prior to race day must comply with the rules and regulations regarding trail use, at the race venue.
-Student-athletes who are caught in the act of pre-riding outside of the designated time will be penalized.
-Students must begin their pre-ride of the course at least 30-minutes prior to the first race-start of the day.
+Pre-rides must be confined to the times designated by the League.
+Coaches and Student-Athletes must begin their pre-ride of the course at least 30-minutes prior to the first race-start of the day.
 After the 30-minute cutoff, no more pre-riding is allowed that day.